ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}
    To verify, run `oc describe dc/$MYPROJECT` and look for `Limits` and `Requests`.
 2. To create an autoscaler, you need to run the `oc autoscale` command with the lower(min) and upper(max) limits for the number of pods that can be set by the autoscaler and the target average CPU utilization (represented as a percent of requested CPU) over all the pods.
-For test, let's set `--cpu-percent` to 5%.
+For testing, let's set `--cpu-percent` to 5%.
    ```sh
    oc autoscale dc/$MYPROJECT \
     --min=1 \